You can break the rules.

 At least you can in photography because sometimes breaking the rules leads to pleasing results.

-The key is to breaking the rules is knowing why you are doing so.
+The key is knowing why you are doing so.

 Here’s an example: